 3) Open a Charles Schwab Account

-It’s free to open up an account with Charles Schwab, there are no service fees, no account minimum, and you can easily apply for it online.
+It’s free to open up an account with Charles Schwab.
+There are no service fees, no account minimum, and you can easily apply for it online.
 The best part?
 You will never pay for ATM withdrawals.
-Not in the U.S., not internationally.
+Not in the U.S. and not internationally.
 This is a major money saver for travel and everyday spending.

-If you don’t have access to Charles Schwab, look into what’s available for you in your country.
+If you don’t have access to Charles Schwab, look into what may be available for you in your country.

 Create a couchsurfing.org account.
 This website allows you to meet travelers from around the world and connect with hosts who offer you free accommodation.
 This is not to be taken as a free hotel.

-Couchsurfing should be about a cultural exchange.
+Couchsurfing should be about cultural exchange.
 Most surfers and hosts expect interaction, not just a place to crash.
-Some may actually be too busy and prefer the latter.
+While some may actually be too busy and prefer the latter.
 Check it out.
 It’s an amazing way to do a free homestay and get a local experience wherever you travel.

 Remember to be safe in your choices.
 With its growing popularity, Couchsurfing has attracted both amazingly benevolent souls and creepy people who just want to have sex.
 Ninety-nice (99%) of my CS experiences were life-changing.

-My worst experience was in 2011 when my Argentine host came back drunk from the bars and decided he wanted to leave to Patagonia to go skiing at 5 AM in the morning.
-So he promptly asked my friend and me to wake up and leave at 4 AM… with a 10-minute notice.
+My only weird experience out of like 50, was in 2011 when my Argentine host came back drunk from the bars and decided he wanted to leave to Patagonia to go skiing at 5 AM in the morning.
+So he abruptly asked my friend and me to wake up and leave at 4 AM… with a 10-minute notice.

-- Verifications – CS allows users to pay with a Credit Card and confirm their mailing address with a code sent to them via postcard
+- Verifications – CS allows users to pay with a credit card and to confirm their mailing address with a code sent to them via postcard